jpbeerhold/titanic-analysis/README.md

 - **`plots/`**: Stores generated plots and visualizations.
 - **`reports/`**: Contains final reports (e.g., RMarkdown output in PDF, HTML, or other formats).
 - **`tables/`**: Stores tabular outputs, such as cleaned data or summaries.

-### `docs/`
-- This folder contains additional project documentation, references, or any explanatory notes.

-### `tests/`
-- Includes test scripts to verify the correctness of helper functions or the analysis workflow.

 ---